OK-Abhi/simpleAppDeploy/README.md

 **Make Sure you have installed the git bash, node js and the Visual Studio Code is your default code editor for git bash**

-- To clone the repository you need to run the below command in your git bash
+- To clone the repository you need to run the below command in your terminal

 ```bash
 git clone https://github.com/OK-Abhi/simpleAppDeploy.git